 Most recently, the Audit Unit has focused its audits on human resource management at Peace Corps headquarters and agency compliance with COVID Cares Act expenditure requirements.
-The Audit Unit has also focused internally on updating our internal policies and procedures based on the latest issuance of Government Auditing Standards and the results of recent internal and external quality assurance reviews.
+In FY 2022, we issued reports on the agency's compliance with The Payment Integrity Information Act of 2019 and the agency's compliance with the Digital Accountability and Transparency Act of 2014.
+We have recently initiated audits of PEPFAR Expenditures and Volunteers Payments and Collection at end of Service.
+Both audits were from our FY 2022 annual plan.
+The Audit Unit has also focused internally on updating our internal policies and procedures based on the results of recent internal and external quality assurance reviews.